-At the 10th Anniversary of Rice Noodle Festival held on 3rd March, Xiaomi announced its two new smart TVs, the Xiaomi TV 4A 60-inch and the Xiaomi full-screen TV Pro 75-inch.
-Apart from introducing these two new smart TVs, the Chinese smartphone manufacturer Xiaomi also introduced its sub-brand, Redmi’s first wearable device – Redmi bracelet.
+At the 10th Anniversary of the Rice Noodle Festival held on 3rd March, Xiaomi announced its two new smart TVs, the Xiaomi TV 4A 60-inch and the Xiaomi full-screen TV Pro-75-inch.
+Apart from introducing these two new smart TVs, the Chinese smartphone manufacturer Xiaomi also introduced its sub-brand, Redmi’s first wearable device – the Redmi bracelet.

 New Redmi bracelet features

 The bracelet makes use of 1.08-inches of the square, and the screen comes not only in black but also in other colors such as blue, red, and brown.
-The hype behind the Redmi band lies in the fact that it uses the quick-plug direct charging solution.
+The Redmi band’s hype lies in its use of the quick-plug direct charging solution.
 The charging solution can be plugged into the USB-A port for charging.

 Redmi bracelet cum band comes with a few over-the-counter health services integrated into the watch.
 As is the case with the hype behind fitness bands, everyone is looking for ways to monitor their progress digitally.
 The Redmi bracelet comes handy in this particular arena also.
 The bracelet supports heart rate monitoring, sleep monitoring, sedentary reminder and other functions that other conventional smart bracelets come with.